 If you would like to support our work, either through a specific project or general funding, please contact us to discuss all funding and collaboration options.

-Please have a look at our brochure & funding principles below.
+Please have a look at our brochure, impact report, and funding principles below.

 Donations can be deducted from income in accordance with cantonal/territorial regulations.